 There's no need to go full-sized in a defensive smoothbore with bullpup shotguns around.
-We give you five of the best to guard hearth and home.
+We give you six of the best to guard hearth and home.

 What Are The Top Bullpup Shotguns:

 Gun design is fairly rote.
 By that I mean, there is an excepted configuration to a particular style of firearm, which is generally adhered to.
 Sure, there are tweaks here and there—different grip rake or fore-end—but overall anomalies aren’t tolerated.
 Unless you’re talking about the bullpup.